MuhammadOmarMuhdhar/CEGA-LitReview/data_fetching/README.md

-    "title": "string",  // Complete academic paper title "link": "string",  // URL to access the paper "authors": ["string"],  // Array of author names "publication": "string",  // Journal or publication venue name "country": "string",  // Country of publication origin (when available) "date": "string",  // Publication year in YYYY format
+    "title": "string",  // Complete academic paper title "link": "string",  // URL to access the paper "authors": ["string"],  // Array of author names "keyword": "string", // Key word used to search for paper "publication": "string",  // Journal or publication venue name "country": "string",  // Country of publication origin (when available) "date": "string",  // Publication year in YYYY format